 The work involved in the doctoral thesis must be carried out under individualised academic supervision.
-The institution (NSSS/the academic section with which the candidate is affiliated) and the supervisors are to work together to ensure that the PhD candidate participates in an active research group.
+The department and the supervisors are to work together to ensure that the PhD candidate participates in an active research group.

-The candidate and acedemic supervisors should have regular contact.
+The candidate and academic supervisors should have regular contact.

 - stay informed of the progress of the candidate's work